brandoncurtis/websocket-arduino/README.md

 ## Using Python `websocket` and `serial-aio`

 You'll need to learn some asynchronous programming in Python, but this is a good starting point for more complex servers.
+The Python `websocket` module with async support: https://github.com/aaugustin/websockets

 ### Software Versions